Export a Disconnected Exchange Mailbox to Outlook PST

 What is the retention period for a disconnected Exchange server mailbox?

 By default, disconnected mailboxes are kept in the Exchange database for 30 days before they are permanently removed.
 If a mailbox was disabled, it can be restored during this retention period.
-However, if a mailbox was deleted, it cannot be recovered once the retention time has passed—even if it was placed on litigation hold or had a hold policy applied.
+However, once the retention period expires, a deleted mailbox cannot be restored, even if it was previously placed on litigation hold or protected by a hold policy.

 How to find the disconnected mailbox in Exchange server 2013 and 2016?